chidinmaoduenyi/chidinmaoduenyi/README.md

 * Coding with Python

-* Building basic ML models with Jupyter notebook
+* Building ML models with Jupyter notebook

 * Enthusiastic about self-development